jmej/kinectv2_to_OSC/README.md

 included is a max patch that shows an example of consuming the joint tracking data

-currently only tracks 1 skeleton and doesn't transmit open hand / closed hand data yet
+currently only transmits data for 1 skeleton and no open hand / closed hand data yet